 Today, these projects provide significant tax relief to homeowners by generating over $17.6 million in annual revenue to financially support government and community services and public schools.
 Mayor Cahill also worked to create new housing and homeownership opportunities throughout the City and provide funds for low and moderate-income residents to make needed repairs to their existing homes.
-Since Mayor Cahill took office, over 3,500 market-rate and affordable homes have been built or rehabilitated citywide, helping New Brunswick become New Jersey’s fastest growing urban center, according to the 2000 Census.
+Since Mayor Cahill took office, over 3,500 market-rate and affordable homes have been built or rehabilitated citywide, helping New Brunswick become New Jersey’s fastest growing urban center, according to the 2010 Census.
 These economic successes have fueled tremendous job growth in New Brunswick.
-With over 6,000 new jobs created for New Brunswick residents, the City’s annual unemployment rate is the lowest for New Jersey’s urban centers.Under Mayor Cahill, New Brunswick has emerged as the State’s premier Health Care City.
-New Brunswick is home to internationally renowned researchers, practitioners and facilities including Robert Wood Johnson University Hospital, Saint Peter’s University Hospital, the University of Medicine & Dentistry of New Jersey, the Robert Wood Johnson Medical School, the Cancer Institute of New Jersey, the Child Health Institute, the Bristol Meyers Squibb Children’s Hospital and the PSE&G Children’s Specialized Hospital.
-Partnerships cultivated with these institutions have resulted in a dynamic outreach network that brings its health care services directly into City neighborhoods to the most vulnerable and traditionally underserved populations.
+With over 6,500 new jobs created for New Brunswick residents over the past 10 years, the City’s annual unemployment rate is the lowest for New Jersey’s urban centers, despite a national recession.

 Mayor Cahill has supported the preservation of open space and the development of new parks and recreational facilities for all ages such as the Youth Sports Complex, Alice Jennings Archibald Park, Raritan River Conservation Area, Hub Teen Center and an the expansion of the New Brunswick Senior Citizen Resource Center.
 New Brunswick has also expanded its after-school programming in all its elementary schools.
 Mayor Cahill received the Community Leadership Award in 2006 from the New Jersey School Aged Care Coalition for his strong support of after-school programs.